 - engage in potentially harmful behaviors, such as sex without condoms or other barrier methods, spending a lot of money, dangerous driving, or unwise consumption of alcohol and other substances

 - believe that they are more important than others or have important connections

 - show anger or aggression if others challenge their views or behavior

 - experience episodes of psychosis with hallucinations or delusions

 A person in a manic state may not realize their behavior is atypical, but others may notice a change in behavior.
 Some may see the person’s outlook as sociable and fun-loving, while others may find it unusual or bizarre.

 The individual may not realize that they are acting inappropriately or be aware of the potential consequences of their behavior.

-They may need help in getting help and staying safe.
+They may need help staying safe.